Max Bianchini and the Art of Reading Three D Characters Like an Open Book

-3D artist Max Bianchini, a member of the Platige Image studio, has developed a method for perfecting character design based on a thorough narrative and visual analysis.
+3D artist Max Bianchini, a member of the Platige Image studio, has developed a method to perfect character design based on a meticulous narrative and visual analysis.
 It's not just about modeling; Bianchini studies every element, from the position of a scar to the worn-out tone of a jacket, to decipher why a character manages to connect with the audience.
-His process draws from video games and anime, investigating the background and intention behind each created figure.
+His process draws from video games and anime, researching the background and intention behind each created figure.

-A 3D artist examines a digital character, pointing to scars and textures as narrative clues, surrounded by anime and video game sketches.
+A 3D artist examines a digital character, pointing out scars and textures as narrative clues, surrounded by anime and video game sketches.

 The technical analysis behind a tired look 🔍